How To Get Rid of Flying Termites

 What are flying termites?

 Flying termites are the swarmers of the termite family.
 Not all termites have wings.
-Those that do grow wings early on as adults and are usually tasked with the responsibility of scoping out new places to live and reproducing to fill a new colony.
+Those that do have wings are tasked with the responsibility of reproducing and starting new colonies.

 A colony begins when a flying male and female pair up.
 This pair builds an underground nest, which they move into and seal in order to protect them while they mate and their eggs mature.
-A female termite can lay up to 30,000 eggs a day.
+At her peak, a female termite can lay up to 30,000 eggs a day.
 The paired flying termites typically become the kings and queens of their new colony once the eggs hatch.

 How to spot flying termites